PROPHETIC WORD: 2026 Will Be A Year of Honey; “The Most Beautiful of All Lands” (Ezekiel 20:6)

 What once required constant striving will begin to flow.

-2. HONEY IN THE RESTORATION OF JOY WITHOUT GUILT
+2. YOU WILL EXPERIENCE JOY WITHOUT GUILT

 Some of you learned to associate joy with danger.
 You were conditioned to believe that happiness would be followed by loss, correction, or disappointment.
 God is healing that pattern.